UNLOCK THEIR FUTURE AND EARN YOUR SCHOOL £2,000

-Below are a few examples, but really it’s down to you – whether it’s sparing an hour for a chat, or a summer placement every little bit helps and we’ll do everything we can to make it easy and beneficial for you and your business.
+Below are a few examples, but really it’s down to you – we’ve tried to make it as easy as possible for you to spread the word.

 1. Spread the word!

 We can send you flyers and posters to put up around your school/college and to give to students.
 We can also schedule a call or a meeting with you or any students interested.
 Just email us at firstname.lastname@example.org or call 0121 202 2212.

 3. Register your interest for the Live Final

 Taking place on Friday 13th March during the early afternoon, you’ll be able to see our five finalists present on important topics which impact their chosen industry in the West Midlands, network with like-minded businesses and business leaders and more.
 Just get in touch.